 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Is there really a difference between male and female dogs?
 “If you want a good dog, get a male.
 If you want a great dog, get a female — and cross your fingers.”
-That old saying has been passed down through generations in a variety of fields from retriever training to sheepdog handling.
+That old saying has been passed down through generations in a variety of fields from Retriever training to Sheepdog handling.
 But is it true?
 Are there significant sex-related differences in the training and performance of dogs?
-Trying to find legitimate answers to these questions sent me on a fascinating quest.
-Here's what I learned.

 The first obvious source for an answer is the annals of research.
-Problem is, it’s only recently that dogs have migrated from persona-non-grata status in science to an animal of interest.
+The problem is, it’s only recently that dogs have migrated from persona-non-grata status in science to an animal of interest.
 Research on domestic dog behavior is blossoming, but most of it is about cognition and problem solving.
 That’s great stuff, but it won’t necessarily answer our question.
-I opened up my file labeled “Very Cool Dog Research” and looked at the studies within to see if any of the researchers had considered the sex of the dog as a factor.
-Nope.

 “Male dogs are softer.”